- What are the current rules on mobiles in schools?

 In 2015, a study by the London School of Economics reported that, when schools in four English cities banned phones, they saw a 6.4% improvement in the test scores of 16-year-olds.
 The researchers claim banning phones had the same effect as students getting an extra week of teaching a year.
 Pupils with poor performance and those from lower-income backgrounds experienced the biggest boost in marks.

 Another investigation in Brazil found the relationship between mobile phone usage and students’ academic performance was a negative one.
-For every 100 minutes spent using their phone a day a student dropped 6.3 places in terms of their academic ranking and the negative effect was twice as strong when students used their phone in the middle of classes.
+For every 100 minutes spent using their phone a day a student dropped 6.3 places in terms of their academic ranking and the negative effect was twice as strong when students used their phones in the middle of classes.

 Students in Spain did better in maths and science after mobiles were banned and levels of bullying dropped.